Naked jogger beats 'harsh' conviction

 "There was no exhibitionism involved - this was a proper, committed naturalist".

-Next story in National: Super-brothel wins planning approval
+Next story in New Zealand: Super-brothel wins planning approval

 Copyright © 2012, Radio New Zealand